MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/how-to-obtain-certificate-windows-server-enterprise-ca.md

 >[!Note]
 >To import a Trusted Root Certificate, you must have administrative privileges on the target machine.

-To import the Trusted Root (CA) Certificate
+To import the Trusted Root (CA) Certificate, do the following:

 1. On the Windows desktop, select **Start** > **Run**.